Nanzhao: Ethnicity

+Nanzhao had a variety of ethnic groups, with its core area being divided between "Wuman" (black barbarian) and "Baiman" (white barbarian).
+The ruling class were mostly Wuman while the majority were the more sinicised Baiman people.
+The Baiman leaders were given special titles and recognition.
+In academia, the ethnic composition of the Nanzhao kingdom's population has been debated for a century.
+Some non-Chinese scholars subscribed to the theory that the Tai ethnic group was a major component and later moved south into modern-day Thailand and Laos.
+Chinese scholars tended to associate Nanzaho with the modern Bai people.

 Bai and Yi

 The ethnicity of Nanzhao's ruling elite is not clear.
 Both the Yi people and Bai people in modern Yunnan claim descent from Nanzhao's rulers.

 In the histories of the Period of Division (311–589), as well as the Cuan kingdoms of the Sui-Tang period (581–907), are thought to have been ruled by the ancestors of today’s Yi, and at least one faction in an ongoing debate considers the Nanzhao kingdom, which ruled Yunnan and surrounding areas after 740, to have been a Yi-dominated polity.